-6. However, law relating to intellectual property in many States imposes different requirements for the creation of a security right in intellectual property.
+- 6. However, law relating to intellectual property in many States imposes different requirements for the creation of a security right in intellectual property.
 For example, registration of a document or notice of a security right in intellectual property (for example, a transfer for security purposes, a mortgage or pledge of intellectual property) in the relevant intellectual property registry may be required for the creation of the security right.
 In addition, under law relating to intellectual property, the intellectual property to be encumbered may need to be described specifically in a security agreement.
 Similarly, as some intellectual property registries index registered transactions by the specific intellectual property to which they relate, and not the grantor's name or other identifier, registration of a document that merely states "all intellectual property of the grantor" would not be sufficient to create a security right.
-It would instead be necessary to identify each intellectual property right in the security agreement or in any other document to be registered in the intellectual property registry for the purposes of creating the security right.

-Specific identification of the encumbered intellectual property right will, in 7. particular, be necessary for copyright.
-This is so because, in some States, copyright is conceptualized as comprising a bundle of rights and, unless the parties intended to encumber all those rights, they would need to describe the assets to be encumbered specifically in the security agreement.
-In such a case, law relating to copyright requires a specific description for certainty as to assets that are subject to a security right.
-Under such an approach, the copyright owner may use non-encumbered rights to obtain credit from another credit provider.
-It should also be noted, however, that the divisibility of intellectual property rights always allows parties to divide them and encumber them separately, if they wish.
-Thus, if the parties wish to describe the encumbered intellectual property rights in a specific way, they are always entitled to do so and will probably do so in most cases; but this should not deprive the parties of the right to describe the encumbered intellectual property rights in a general way.
-In any case, the standard reflected in recommendation 14, subparagraph (d), is sufficiently flexible to accommodate all different situations in that it refers to a description of the encumbered assets "in a manner that reasonably allows their identification".
-Thus, this standard could vary depending on what is a reasonable description under the relevant law and practice.

-8. Furthermore, in all these situations, under the principle embodied in recommendation 4, subparagraph (b), the law recommended in the Guide would apply only insofar as it is not inconsistent with law relating to intellectual property.
-Of course, States enacting the Guide may wish to consider reviewing their laws relating to intellectual property to determine whether the different concepts and requirements with respect to the creation of security rights in intellectual property serve specific policy objectives of law relating to intellectual property and should be retained or whether they should be harmonized with the relevant concepts and requirements of the law recommended in the Guide.
+It would instead be necessary to identify each intellectual property right in the security agreement or in any other document to be registered in the intellectual property registry for the purposes of creating the security right. - 7.
+Specific identification of the encumbered intellectual property right will, in particular, often be necessary for copyright.
+This is so because, under law relating to copyright, copyright is often conceptualized as comprising a bundle of rights and, unless the parties intended to encumber all those rights, they may need to describe the assets to be encumbered specifically in the security agreement.
+In such a case, law relating to copyright may require a specific description for certainty as to assets that are subject to a security right.
+Under such an approach, the copyright owner may use specifically identified rights to obtain credit from another credit provider.
+It should also be noted, however, that the nature of copyright as a bundle of rights typically allows parties to divide the exclusive rights under a copyright into separate rights and encumber them separately, if they wish.
+Thus, if the parties wish to describe the encumbered intellectual property rights in a specific way, they are always entitled to do so and will probably do so in most cases; but this should not deprive the parties of the right to describe the encumbered intellectual property rights in a general way. - 8.
+It should be noted that the standard to be met with regard to the description of the encumbered assets in the security agreement under the law recommended in the Guide is sufficiently flexible to accommodate all different situations in that it refers to a description of the encumbered assets "in a manner that reasonably allows their identification" (see recommendation 14, subparagraph (d)); the same standard applies to the notice to be registered, see A/CN.9/WG.VI/WP.42/Add.3, para.
+21, and recommendation 63).
+Thus, this standard could vary depending on what is a reasonable description under the relevant law and practice with respect to the particular encumbered asset.
+Furthermore, in all these situations, under the principle embodied in recommendation 4, subparagraph (b), the law recommended in the Guide would apply only insofar as it is not inconsistent with law relating to intellectual property.
+States enacting the law recommended in the Guide may wish to consider reviewing their laws relating to intellectual property to determine whether the different concepts and requirements with respect to the creation of security rights in intellectual property serve specific policy objectives of law relating to intellectual property and should be retained or whether they should be harmonized with the relevant concepts and requirements of the law recommended in the Guide.